Edge Security

 Overview

-Malicious bots usually initiate requests through proxy pools, botnets, or specific devices.
-EdgeOne's client reputation analysis uses Tencent's nearly 20 years of network security experience and big data intelligence accumulation to determine the real-time state of IP, adopt scoring mechanisms, quantify risk values, and precisely identify access from malicious dynamic IPs.
-It accurately identifies high-risk clients, updates the latest threat intelligence every 24 hours, and provides threat confidence reports for different IP addresses.
-According to the different types of attack clients, it provides 5 risk classifications and confidence levels.
-You can help control multiple categories (network attack sources, exploited network proxy devices, vulnerability scanning tools, brute force cracking behaviors, etc.) of high-risk client access by customizing the protection strategy for each threat confidence level, reducing business risks and effectively intercepting such malicious behaviors.
+Malicious bots often initiate requests through proxy pools, botnets, or specific devices.
+EdgeOne's client profile analysis leverages Tencent's twenty years of cybersecurity experience and big data intelligence accumulation to determine the threat status of source IPs in real time.
+It employs a scoring mechanism, quantifies risk values, precisely identifies access from malicious dynamic IPs, and accurately detects high-risk clients.
+The system updates the latest threat intelligence every 24 hours and provides threat confidence reports for different IPs.
+Based on client types involved in attacks, it offers five risk classifications and confidence degrees, allowing custom configuration of protection policies according to threat confidence levels.
+This effectively controls access from multiple high-risk client categories (network attack sources, exploited network proxy devices, vulnerability scanning tools, cracked login clients, etc.), reducing business risks and blocking malicious activities.

 Example Scenario